GeekyGhost/Little-Geeky-s-Learning-UI/README.md

 The application now includes an Image Creator feature:

+> ⚠️ **Safety Notice**: Adult supervision required.
+No content filtering system is currently implemented.

 - **Create Images from Text**: Generate custom images based on text descriptions
 - **Customization Options**: Adjust settings like image size, generation steps, and guidance scale
 - **Style Templates**: Quick access to different artistic styles like Cartoon, Watercolor, 3D Render, and Pixel Art
 - **Image Saving**: Save your generated images to reuse in educational activities
 - **Transparent Background Option**: Create images with transparent backgrounds for use in other applications
+- **Safety Considerations**: This feature is in beta.
+Always supervise children during use, as content filtering is still in development

 ## Installation